Study and Work in Italy – All You Need to Know

 Spread the love

-Just like every other international student, working and studying is possible for you if you live in Italy.
+Just like every other international student, working and studying are possible for you if you live in Italy.
 However, that could only happen under certain conditions.
 Not awful conditions, anyway.

 Got Admission to Study in US or Canada?
 See if you are eligible for international student loan

 If you are an international student from any of the EU countries, you have the right to work while studying in Italy.
 However, your study hours should not exceed 20 hours per week.
-But more hours may be assigned to you if the school is on holidays.
+But you may get more hours if the school is on holidays.

-On the other hand, if you are a Non-EU student, your conditions might differ a little.
-You may only be permitted to work during your studies if you obtain a work permit.
-Your job offer must be from an Italian-based employer and this requires a process that may be slightly complicated.
-To process your work permit might take up to two months.
+On the other hand, if you are a non-EU student, your conditions might differ a little.
+You may only get permission to work during your studies if you obtain a work permit.
+Your job offer must be from an Italian-based employer, and this requires a process that may be slightly complicated.
+To process your work permit, it might take up to two months.
 This depends on your region of residence, though.
-Advisably, do not rush to get a job offer the moment you arrive Italy.
-Focus more on getting acquainted with your environment and get to understand how the people live their lives.
+Advisably, do not rush to get a job offer the moment you arrive in Italy.
+Focus more on getting acquainted with your environment and understanding how people live their lives.

-Finding a part-time job as an international student in Italy is one of the wisest decisions to take.
-There are varieties of jobs to be chosen from and you will be able to make some money to finance your expenses, without being stuck with loads of needs and no means of offsetting them.
+Finding a part-time job as an international student in Italy is one of the wisest decisions to make.
+There are varieties of jobs to be chosen from, and you will be able to make some money to finance your expenses without being stuck with loads of needs and no means of offsetting them.

 To further buttress the above point, your visa status will stipulate if you are eligible to work in the country.
 You can only work part-time for 20 hours per week and up to 40 hours during the vacation periods.

-Students who are Native English speakers will be able to find a job with home tutoring.
-This kind of job is sought after in Italy, as long as you attained a proficient level in English skills.
-Payment is made in hours and the hourly rate is on the average, €30.
+Students who are native English speakers will be able to find a job with home tutoring.
+This kind of job is sought after in Italy, as long as you have attained a proficient level of English skills.
+You get your pay in hours, and the hourly rate is, on average, €30.
 This is quite encouraging.

 Similarly, many universities offer paid jobs to their students to take up roles within the university.
 Faculties and departments also do likewise.
-The payments made from these jobs could be used to offset tuition or living costs.
+You can use the pay from these jobs to offset tuition or living costs.

-If you have the basic knowledge of the Italian language, you can apply for jobs in many service-sectors like supermarkets, warehouses, restaurants, cafes, and so on.
-These jobs require some levels of Italian language for communication purposes.
+If you have a basic knowledge of the Italian language, you can apply for jobs in many service sectors like supermarkets, warehouses, restaurants, cafes, and so on.
+These jobs require some level of Italian for communication purposes.

 If you have online skills, you can focus your attention on online gigs or digital space jobs.
-Writing, editing, social media management, graphic design, web design, digital marketing, among others are especially good for you.
+Writing, editing, social media management, graphic design, web design, and digital marketing, among others, are especially good for you.
 While cashing in on them, you would be the one in control of your time.
-You can also work at any time, even without a work permit as most of your services are offered on freelance basis.
+You can also work at any time, even without a work permit, as most of your services are on a freelance basis.
 However, do not forget your number one reason for being in Italy.

-Finally, you could find some part-time jobs in your field as it is one good way to gain hands-on knowledge and experience, even before you graduate.
-Some of the experiences you gain are going to help you to apply for higher level jobs in your field.
+Finally, you could find some part-time jobs in your field, as it is a good way to gain hands-on knowledge and experience even before you graduate.
+Some of the experiences you gain are going to help you apply for higher level jobs in your field.

 Getting a part-time job in Italy is one way to fund your education.
-But as you may not work on certain conditions imposed by your visa, it is not advisable for you to solely rely on getting a part-time job to offset your expenses.
-Make sure you have enough money on you to cater for your expenses, assuming you are not able to get a part-time job.
+But as you may not work under certain conditions imposed by your visa, it is not advisable for you to solely rely on getting a part-time job to offset your expenses.
+Make sure you have enough money to cover your expenses, assuming you are not able to get a part-time job.

-Also, Italy is blessed with countryside features like mountains, volcanoes, beaches and coastlines.
-Most of the major cities are located close to the coast, which means that studying in this beautiful country will earn you a great experience you would never stop talking about.
+Also, Italy has wonderful countryside features like mountains, volcanoes, beaches, and coastlines.
+Most of the major cities are located close to the coast, which means that studying in this beautiful country will earn you a great experience you will never stop talking about.

-To live in Italy as a student might not afford you of the opportunity to live in the campus as most universities do not have residential halls.
-However, you could meet a housing officer that would help you to secure a decent accommodation around the university.
+Living in Italy as a student might not afford you the opportunity to live on campus, as most universities do not have residential halls.
+However, you could meet a housing officer who would help you secure decent accommodations around the university.

 Tap to Watch